WHOLE PERSON CARE

 By implementing these steps, the EHR system can be used to support whole person care by providing a comprehensive view of the patient, enabling care coordination, and improving communication among healthcare providers.

 In conclusion, the Whole Person Integrated Care Model is a comprehensive and innovative approach to healthcare that recognizes the importance of addressing a person’s entire life, including their physical, mental, emotional, and social well-being.
 By focusing on preventative care, collaboration, and personalized care plans, the Dedalus Whole Person Integrated Care Model has the potential to improve the health and happiness of individuals, while also making the healthcare system more cost-effective and efficient.

-Personalize care and improve patient satisfaction with a comprehensive approach to whole person care orchestration
+- Personalize care and improve patient satisfaction with a holistic approach to whole person care orchestration

-Amplify the reach of Care Coordinators and Care Managers
+- Amplify the reach of your Care Coordinators and Care Managers

 - Reduce staff burdens with automated workflows for interventions

 - Reduce per capita cost with automated workflows driving patient interventions